 After graduation from law school and passing the Oregon bar examination in 1980, Bill joined a small law firm on the Oregon-Idaho border where his practice covered all areas typical for a small town lawyer.
 In 1986, he took and passed the Idaho bar examination.

 Bill joined the firm in 1999.
 In 2000, he became the City Attorney for the City of Meridian and held that position until 2004 when the City established an in-house legal department.
 In 2005, he was appointed City Attorney for the City of McCall.

-Bill was born in Boise, Idaho and has lived his entire life in the Northwest.
+Bill was born in Boise, Idaho, resides in Nampa, and has lived his entire life in the Northwest.
 He is married and has two daughters.